C4ptainCrunch/thesis/source/index.rst

 ---------------------------------

 Because basic MCTS samples uniformly the game tree, it spends compute time estimating the value of uninsteresting nodes that will never be played in a real game.
 A more efficient method would instead explore more often the interesting parts of the tree: an asymmetric method.
-Kocsis and Szepervari :cite:`kocsis2006bandit` defined Upper Confidence Bounds for Trees (UCT), a method combining vanilla MCTS and Upper Confidence Bounds (UCB) from the multi-armed bandit problem during the selection process.
+:cite:`kocsis2006bandit` defined Upper Confidence Bounds for Trees (UCT), a method combining during the selection process vanilla MCTS and Upper Confidence Bounds (UCB) used in the multi-armed bandit problem.

 Basic MCTS, during the tree policy, chooses a child at random even if the children is likely of having a poor mean value.
-UCT instead treats the choice of child as a multi-armed bandit problem: picking a child for which we have an estimation of the true value to make a simulation is analogous to picking a slot machine for which we have a estimation of the true reward probability.
+UCT instead treats the choice of child as a multi-armed bandit problem: picking a child for which we have an estimation of the true value to make a simulation is analogous to picking a slot machine for which we have an estimation of the true reward probability.

+XXX When a node has not been visited much, the ratio of wins to visits is an estimation of the mean value of the children.
+But after a time, UCT prioritizes more the good moves so the value drifts and converges to the game theoretic value (:cite:`kocsis2006bandit`).
+This means that the bandit is non stationary but this is ok as it does not drift too much.

-By adapting UCB to a game tree, the UCT formula gives us the upper confidence
+UCT adapts UCB to a game tree and gives us the following formula for the upper confidence bound:

 .. math::